SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-golisp.md

 ## Support Code ##

 Anything you need to define in support of your handlers, you can simply define as you normally would.
-This includes flashers as above, custome colors, or support functions.
+This includes flashers as above, custom colors, or support functions.
 Each game has it's own sandboxed environment which acts like a namespace.
 You don't have to worry about names you define getting confused with anything defined for a different game.

 ## Best Practices ##